bootlin/training-materials/slides/yocto-licensing/yocto-licensing.typ

 === Listing licenses

-OpenEmbbedded will generate a manifest of all the licenses of the software present on the target image in `$BUILDDIR/tmp/deploy/licenses/<image>/license.manifest`
+OpenEmbedded will generate a manifest of all the licenses of the software present on the target image in `$BUILDDIR/tmp/deploy/licenses/<image>/license.manifest`

 #v(0.5em)